purescript/registry-dev/README.md

-Clients will need to be pointed at place they can store package tarballs from, so here we'll store a mapping between "name of the storage backend" to a function that given:
-1. a package name
-2. a package version
-..returns the _URL_ where the tarball for that package version can be fetched.
+Clients will need to be pointed at place they can store package tarballs from, so here we'll store a mapping between "name of the storage backend" to a function that given (1) a package name and (2) a package version then returns the _URL_ where the tarball for that package version can be fetched.

 We maintain the list of all the Storage Backends and the aforementioned mappings [here](./v1/backends.dhall).